kcochibili/TinyDB--Android-Shared-Preferences-Turbo/README.md

 TinyDB--Android-Shared-Preferences-Turbo
 ========================================

-This simple class makes it easy to call simple commands to SharedPreferences in a line of code. it can also do more like: saving a list of Strings, ints. and Saving images. all in 1 line of code!
+This class simplifies calls to SharedPreferences in a line of code. it can also do more like: saving a list of Strings, ints. and Saving images. all in 1 line of code!

 example usage:
 ```